himabk1993/link-aggregator/README.md

 - Each Product has a recommended initial price and a recurring price.
 - The initial price will be charged immediately as the user subscribes.
 The user will have access to the service for 30 days after the initial payment.
 - The recurring price will be charged every 30 days, and will kick in after 30 days from the initial subscription.
 For example, if a user buys the service on `2021-01-01T00:00` and pays the initial price, the system will attempt to charge her the recurring price at `2021-01-31T00:00`, then on `2021-03-02T00:00`, and so forth.
+- The system calls every hour a function "charge_subscriptions" that performs payments for every subscription that requires it.
 - If a recurring payment fails, the user will lose access to the service, and no further attempts at collecting payments will be made.
 - The system needs to persist every payment made, by who, when and for what product.
 - Each user can have multiple subscriptions running concurrently, but only one subscription per product.